ansh/jiffyreader.com/README.md

 # Development
 1. Run ```yarn dev:chrome``` to start dev server with hot reloading <br/>
 You may enable vscode to run ```yarn dev:chrome``` by copying .vscode/tasks.json.example to .vscode/tasks.json

+# Release a new version

+- Change `version` in `package.json`, eg. `"version": "1.0.0"`
+- Push a new tag to GitHub, eg. `git tag 1.0.0 && git push --tags`
+- The Workflow should be running [here](https://github.com/ansh/bionic-reading/actions)
+- Check the release version [here](https://github.com/ansh/bionic-reading/releases) and edit release notes.